Optimal Morning Supplement Routine 2026: What to Take and When

 Coffee Timing

 Delay caffeine 90-120 minutes after waking to work with (not against) your natural cortisol peak.
-Taking caffeine before cortisol peaks may reduce the cortisol awakening response over time, increasing afternoon fatigue dependency on coffee.
-Andrew Huberman popularized this “delay your caffeine” approach; it has emerging physiological support.
+Taking caffeine before cortisol peaks may reduce the cortisol awakening response over time, increasing afternoon fatigue dependency on coffee. a Stanford neuroscientist popularized this “delay your caffeine” approach; it has emerging physiological support.

 Common Morning Stack Mistakes